 The wagering requirements for casino bonuses tend to fall into the range of 15x to 30x.
 To use a typical example, a casino bonus with a 20x rollover would require you to place a total sum of wagers equal to 20 times the bonus + deposit amount.

-Example: Your casino is offering a 100% up to £500 welcome bonus with 20x wagering requirements.
-You deposit £100 and get a £100 bonus.
-In this case, you would need to place wagers totaling £4000 before withdrawing the bonus money and any winnings associated with the bonus money.
+Example: Your casino offers a 100% up to $500 welcome bonus with 20x wagering requirements.
+You deposit $100 and get a $100 bonus.
+In this case, you would need to place wagers totaling $4000 before withdrawing the bonus money and any winnings associated with the bonus money.

-One thing we should stress is that every bet you place counts towards the wagering requirements regardless if you win or lose money.
-In the above example, you are not being asked to lose £4000; you must simply place wagers totaling that much.
+We should stress that every bet you place counts towards the wagering requirements regardless of whether you win or lose money.
+In the above example, you are not being asked to lose $4000; you must place wagers totaling that much.

 Here’s a term that often catches people off guard – most bonuses exclude a few games from counting towards the wagering requirements.
 Blackjack is a prime target in many cases – the majority of online casino bonuses do not count any wagers made at a blackjack table towards the rollover.

 The reason for game restrictions dates back to the early days of online gambling.
-Way back when online gambling was still a relatively new thing, casino bonuses were easy to clear with games such as blackjack.
-You could just sign up for an account somewhere, claim a £200 bonus and clear it in an hour with blackjack for some of the easiest money ever.
+When online gambling was still a relatively new thing, casino bonuses were easy to clear with games such as blackjack.
+You could sign up for an account, claim a $200 bonus and clear it in an hour with blackjack for some of the easiest money ever.

 Naturally, online casinos caught wind of the practice and eventually began limiting which games could be used to clear bonuses.
-Casinos don’t mind giving away a little money here and there, but there’s no way they were going to cater to customers whose only intent was to hit-and-run bonuses.
+Casinos don’t mind giving away a little money here and there, but there’s no way they would cater to customers whose only intent was to hit-and-run bonuses.

 The vast majority of today’s casino bonuses are geared towards casual players, not to bonus hunting specialists.
 Online casino sites have a good reason for implementing game restrictions, but it’s important to be aware of these limitations.
 If you play blackjack, you should always check the terms and conditions before you claim any bonus.